Skip to main content

 Dashboard

-Business account administrators can manage business spending by using the dashboard.
+Business administrators can track and manage business spending from the dashboard.

 The following image shows the business account dashboard: